 - Editor: Roles and users that can edit scenarios accessed from the Messaging tab.

 Scenario permissions can also be granted more broadly at the form level.

 For this example, let's assume that we want all users with the Scenario Initiator role to be able to initiate the Kansas Damaging Tornado scenario, and all users with the Scenario Supervisor role to be able to both initiate and edit the scenario.
 Additionally, let's add Thomas Sanderson as a user with the ability to initiate and edit the scenario.

 Click Save Changes to save the permissions you've granted for the scenario.

 Try creating a few more scenarios for the form based on different regions, recipients, devices and so on.
-When you have several scenarios completed for a form, navigate to the form on the Messaging tab and experiment with loading them into the form - notice that you can also modify them from the form page (for details, see "Creating Scenarios on the Send Form Page" in the xMatters senders guide).
+When you have several scenarios completed for a form, navigate to the form on the Messaging tab and experiment with loading them into the form - notice that you can also modify them from the form page (for details, see Create and manage scenarios on a message form).